How does 0-62mph in 4.1s and a 174mph top speed sound? Yeah, thought so

 Nissan has sensibly designed the Leaf to be as normal and accessible to the masses as possible, so it’s not really any different to a conventional internal-combustion-engined car On the inside.
 The cabin is reasonably well built, and everything’s laid out in a logical and easy-to-use fashion.
 There’s even loads of leg- and headroom in the back, and the boot can swallow 330 litres of luggage, which is another advantage of the underfloor battery stowage.
 It’s well kitted-out and even the touch-screen satnav is straightforward to figure out.

 The good bit is that you won’t be visiting the pumps.
 Yeah, your electricity bill will go up a bit, but you won’t be spending anything like you would at the filling station.
-The bad bit is the limited 100-mile average range, although this will go up to 124 miles when the British-built cars come on stream (and Nissan has various fast-charge solutions in the pipeline too).
-Even so, for many, 124 miles simply won’t be enough, and even super-fast charging won’t be convenient.
-Then there’s the price of over £21,000 even with the £5k Government grant factored in…
+The bad bit is the limited range, although this did go up to 124 miles when the British-built cars came on stream.
+Even so, for many, 124 miles simply won’t be enough: that’s why Nissan’s added the bigger, 30kWh battery, stretching the range to 155 miles.
+Then there’s the price of over £21,000 even with the £5k Government grant factored in… you could get a decent Qashqai for that, which would not be range-limited and is appealing in its own right.
+But it’s not a full EV.
+This is, and that’s what will clinch a sale.